Childhood and Education Journey of Arnold Schwarzenegger in Timeline

 2003: Press Attention on Gustav's Background

-During the 2003 California gubernatorial recall election, Gustav Schwarzenegger's background received wide press attention.
+During the 2003 California gubernatorial recall election, Gustav Schwarzenegger's background received significant press attention.

 In 2003, Arnold Schwarzenegger supported the invasion of Iraq.

-In 2003, Arnold Schwarzenegger was elected as the 38th governor of California in a special recall election, replacing Gray Davis.
-He received 48.6 percent of the vote.
+In 2003, Arnold Schwarzenegger was elected governor of California in a special recall election, replacing Gray Davis.
+He received 48.6% of the vote.

 In 2004, Arnold Schwarzenegger saved a drowning man while on vacation in Hawaii by swimming out and bringing him back to shore.